 Of necessity we're on foot a lot but sometimes I'm on the back of his motorcycle.

-I also visited some of the Kamoon home building projects houses and the elderly couple who will receive the next house, pictured below.
+I also visited some of the Kamoon home building project houses and the elderly couple who will receive the next house, pictured below.

 Mike and I try every visit to Guatemala to include an adventure with Mynor, Josefa, and their boys Antonio and Manuel.
 On previous trips we’ve hiked from Xela back to Lake Atitlán (27 miles in 2.5 days), visited the beautiful water features of Semuc Champey, gone birding multiple times, and climbed the Pacaya volcano.
 This time Kathy and I headed with the family to western Guatemala near the border with México to the Huehuetenango Department.
 On offer: stopping at the Zaculeu Maya site, watching the landscapes turn to desert and back to green mountains, eating good food, seeing gobsmackingly beautiful cenotes, sometimes swimming in them, and spending more than 20 hours on challenging roads in 3 days.